114 and 118 Sprice Street

 Has accessibility due to ageing or acquired (from accidents) been considered for the current occupants as well as future ones?
 This would support Type A.

-Citizen with disabilities asked about 1 year ago
+Citizen with disabilities asked over 1 year ago

 Thank you for taking the time for provide your feedback.
 This project is subject to the Flood Hazard design guidelines, which requires all buildings and structures for residential use to be constructed so that the lowest storey containing habitable space is at or above the flood construction level of 3.53 m (11.58 feet).
 As the sidewalk elevation is much lower than the flood construction level, stairs are required to provide access to the first storey of all housing types in this project.